hankunren/hankunren.github.io/content/project/storage-sizing-and-placement/index.md

 {{< figure src="figure-storage-map-24.jpg" caption="Storage size and placement using the proposed method with AC OPF and linear storage model in the IEEE Reliability Test System." numbered="true" >}}

-The method is applied to a case study on a carbon-neutral carbon-neutral village with wind and solar generation.
+The method is applied to a case study on a carbon-neutral village with wind and solar generation.
 The storage size and placement for the village, featuring two wind turbines and 4 kW solar PV per building, are shown in Figure 3.
 {style="text-align: justify;"}

 {{< figure src="figure-storage-map-500.jpg" caption="Storage size and placement using the proposed method with AC OPF in the carbon-neutral village." numbered="true" >}}